ashfarhangi/Algorithms_Data_Structures_Notes/README.md

-# Data Structures and Algorithms (Machine Learning)
+# Data Structures and Algorithms

 These notes are currently used to refresh your knowledge and showcase the important part of each domain.
 I highly recommend the following materials (ordered by importance).
 This repository provides the notes taken from all these sources.
 - [Udacity nano degree: Data Structures and